Driving action, scale and sustainability through collaboration

-Identifying, investing in and promoting the tools and approaches needed to translate ideas into action at scale by small enterprises in high-risk sectors and geographies, and test their feasibility and impact.
+Catalyzing Innovation: Identifying and promoting approaches and tools needed to translate ideas into action at scale by small enterprises in high-risk sectors and geographies, and test their feasibility and impact.

-Supporting business to play a more active role in national policy and program formulation so as to promote a coherent response across agencies, sectors and geographies, and keeping the structural issues that undermine progress and threaten sustainability in focus.
+Structural Change: Supporting business to play a more active role in national policy and programme formulation so as to promote coherent focusing on structural issues that undermine progress in eliminating forced labour and human trafficking.

 To learn more about the Alliance 8.7, please visit www.alliance87.org